RICHARD KAY: Putin apos;s Six-deck Superyacht Groans With Obscene Luxury

 Many of his henchmen have taken their loot to Monaco, where benign tax laws — and the warm climate — have long made it a favourite destination for Putin's friends.

 ‘It has become Moscow on Sea,' says local lawyer Dominique Anastasi.

 ‘Nobody asks where your money comes from.
-In the event you loved this short article and you would like to receive more info relating to คาสิโนออนไลน์ generously visit our web-site.
 There's no culture of checking.
 You don't make a tax declaration.'

 One arrival in the tax-free principality is of particular significance.
 Late last year, Svetlana Krivonogikh was identified as the owner of a fourth-floor flat overlooking Monaco's marina with a roof garden, two parking spaces and the use of a pool.

 What made the purchase all the more remarkable was that Svetlana had been brought up dirt-poor in a crumbling St Petersburg apartment block where five families shared a kitchen and bathroom.